-The Japanese modern school education system originated with the promulgation of the Educational System in 1872.
-The system was changed to reflect the democratization policies in education immediately following the end of WW II.
+The modern Japanese school education system originated with the promulgation of the Educational System in 1872.
+The system was changed to reflect the democratization policies in education immediately following the end of WWII.
 With the establishment of the Constitution in 1947, the Fundamental Law of Education and the School Education Law were enacted to ensure equal opportunities in education.
-The higher education system was consolidated into "universities" in line with the formulation of the 6-3-3-4 school education system.
+The higher education system was consolidated into 'universities' in line with the formulation of the 6-3-3-4 school year system.

-Subsequently, the Law on the Establishment of National Schools was established in 1949 as a new framework for national universities.
 The system for colleges of technology was established in 1962 to provide a unified 5-year period of education for secondary school graduates in response to increased need for diverse human resources brought by industrial and economic development.
-In 1964, 2 or 3-year junior college programs which were temporarily established in 1950 were provided as a permanent system under the School Education Law.
+In 1964, 2- to 3-year junior college programs that were established temporarily in 1950 were made into a permanent system under the School Education Law.

-The Japanese higher education has made a quantitative expansion very rapidly, which is an unprecedented worldwide expansion.
+Japanese higher education made a quantitative expansion very rapidly, at a globally unprecedented pace.
 Private universities played a central role in this expansion.
-National universities accounted for 31.6% of all universities in Japan in 1955 but the percentage decreased to 14.4% in 2002.
+National universities accounted for 31.6% of all universities in Japan in 1955 but their percentage decreased to 14.4% in 2002.

 The percentage of students who go to universities or junior colleges, which was 16.1% in 1966, increased to 38.6% in 1976.
-In the context of the universalization of higher education in the 1970's, a major political challenge was raised about how to maintain and enhance the quality of higher education.
+In the context of the universalization of higher education in the 1970s, a major political challenge was raised about how to maintain and enhance the quality of higher education.
 The Central Council for Education, set up in the Ministry of Education, reported on reforms of the entire school education system in 1971.
 The report recommended that the government should secure quality by classifying higher education institutions, managing the size of all higher education institutions, and taking fiscal measures.
-In response to the recommendations, the government introduced the Private Education Institution Aid System and developed a plan for higher education in 1975.
+In response to these recommendations, the government introduced the Private Education Institution Aid System and developed a plan for higher education in 1975.

-The Provisional Council on Educational Reform, which was formed in 1984 as the Prime Minister's advisory panel, recommended that the government should take actions to make the existing educational systems and laws which regulate them more flexible.
-As a means of ensuring the academic quality of Japanese higher education and fostering its individualization, sophistication, and diversification as a government educational policy, the Council submitted some proposals including deregulation of the Standards for Establishment of Universities, thereby enabling each institution to develop its distinctiveness under its missions and objectives and be more actively involved in "evaluations of universities" and "disclosure of its information".
+The Provisional Council on Educational Reform, which was formed in 1984 as the Prime Minister's advisory panel, recommended that the government should take actions to make the existing education systems and laws that regulate them more flexible.
+To foster the individualization, sophistication, and diversification of Japanese higher education as a government educational policy, the Council submitted some proposals including deregulation of the Standards for Establishment of Universities, thereby enabling each institution to develop its distinctiveness under its missions and objectives, and stressed university evaluation and disclosure of university information as a means to ensure academic quality of higher education.

-In response to the recommendations, the Council for Higher Education was set up in the Ministry of Education in 1987 and conducted reviews of the entire higher education system from three perspectives: "sophistication of education and research", "individualization of higher education", and "activation of university organization".
+In response to these recommendations, the Council for Higher Education was set up in the Ministry of Education in 1987 and conducted reviews of the entire higher education system from three perspectives: 1) sophistication of education and research, 2) individualization of higher education, and 3) activation of university organization.

 The Council for Higher Education published a report on a flexible graduate school system in December 1988.
-It then recommended actions in February 1991, which were: deregulation of the University Act to promote individualization of learning contents and methods, revision of the academic degree system, implementation of self-assessment, managing graduate schools from quantitative approaches, and establishing new degree-awarding organizations.
+It then recommended the following actions in February 1991: deregulation of the University Act to promote individualization of learning contents and methods, revision of the academic degree system, implementation of self-assessment, management of graduate schools from quantitative approaches, and establishment of new degree-awarding organizations.
 These efforts promoted university reforms.

-Due to the shift to a knowledge-based society in the late 1990s, high expectations for university education and research were expressed by society.
-Nevertheless, there was a major concern regarding how the quality of higher education could be secured against the background of the universalization of higher education with a rapid decline in the college-age population and the diversification of upper secondary school education.
+Due to the shift to a knowledge-based society in the late 1990s, society expressed high expectations for university education and research.
+However, there was a major concern regarding how the quality of higher education could be secured in the midst of the universalization of higher education, a rapid decline in the college-age population, and the diversification of upper secondary school education.